phelps-sg/hurstexponent/README.md

 ### Hurst Estimators Test Suite

-Our Hurst Estimators Test Suite is dedicated to ensuring the robustness and accuracy of the generalized_hurst and standard_hurst estimators in the context of financial time series analysis.
+Our Hurst Estimators Test Suite ensures the robustness and accuracy of the  standard_hurst and generalized_hurst estimators in the context of time series analysis.

 #### Highlights:

-  ##### Estimators:
 Tests various hyperparameter combinations for both the generalized and standard Hurst estimators.

+  ##### Estimators;

-    - Simulation: Uses Geometric Brownian Motion (GBM) to simulate data for testing, representing a standard model for stock price movements.
+    - Simulation: Uses Geometric Brownian Motion (GBM) to simulate data for testing, representing a standard model for stock price movements with a known Hurst of 0.5.

-    - Bootstrapping: Repeated sampling is employed to create a distribution of Hurst estimates, enhancing statistical validation.
+    - Bootstrapping: Repeated sampling is employed to create a distribution of Hurst estimates for statistical validation.

-  ##### Core Tests:
+  ##### Core Tests;

     - Unbiasedness: Checks if the estimator accurately identifies a random walk in GBM data.
     - Validity: Ensures estimates fall within the [0, 1] range.